facebook/openzl/doc/mkdocs/doc/sddl/variables-expressions.md

 - All arithmetic is checked for overflow and division by zero (both cause format errors)
 - Functions referencing parsed data (`size`, `current_position`, `scope_remaining`) require scanning
-- `sizeof` is instant-parse because it computes static type sizes
+- `sizeof` only works on instant-parse types

 ---